 Hospital at Home Community

-You can find out more on our Events page, and can book onto this webinar here.
+You can find out more on our Events page and booking to attend this webinar will open soon.

-The next World Hospital at Home Congress will be held in Vienna, Austria on 27-29th March 2025.
+The next UK Hospital at Home Society Conference will be held in Edinburgh, Scotland on 5-6th March 2026.

 Conference slides now available